preethamam/AutomaticPanoramicImageStitching-AutoPanoStitch/README.md

 ```

 # Note
 Depending on how your images are captured, panaroma being a `spherical`, `cylindrical` or `planar` should be selected judicially using the `input.warpType` and `input.Transformationtype`.
-Generally, `spherical` or `cylindrical` projections with `rigid` transformation should work well.
+Generally, `spherical` or `cylindrical` projections with `affine` / `rigid` transformation should work well.
 Your patience will be appreciated.

 Currently, spherical, cyclindrical and planar projections stitching is supported in this version and can recognize multiple panoramas.
 This work is in progress, further improvements such as inlcusion of a full view 360 x 180 degree panoramas stitching (everything visible from a point), automatic panorama straightening, runtime speed optimization and Graphical User Interface (GUI) are under development.